What is hypospadias?

-If a hypospadias deformity is not repaired, the following complications may occur as your child grows and matures:
+If a hypospadias deformity is not repaired, the following complications may happen as your child grows and matures:

 The urine stream may be abnormal.
 The stream may point in the direction of the opening, or it may spread out and spray in multiple directions.

-The penis may curve as your baby grows causing sexual dysfunction later in life.
+The penis may curve as your baby grows.
+This causes sexual dysfunction later in life.

 If the urethral opening is closer to the scrotum or perineum, your baby may have problems with fertility later in life.

-Please consult your baby's health care provider with any questions or concerns you may have regarding this condition.
+Please talk with your baby's healthcare provider with any questions or concerns you may have regarding this condition.